Mixer View¶

 Sends¶

 Each channel strip has a send section for routing audio to auxiliary buses.
+Show or hide it with the Sends toggle in the rail.

 - Add a send — Create a new send slot to route signal to an aux track